jhpyle/docassemble/demo.md

   should be asked.
 The content of this file is listed below.
 * The code is not entirely self-explanatory, but for computer code, it is pretty close to plain English.
-* Note that complicated processes, such as asking a series of questions that gather the names of the children of the parties involved in the case, can be specified in just a few lines of code.
 * The questions and logic are not specified in any particular order.
   If **docassemble** needs to get the value of a variable, it knows where to find it.
-This makes things easier for the author, who can organize the questions however he or she wants.
+This makes things easier for the author, who can organize the questions however he or she wants and use keyword searching to navigate.
 Moreover, the author can represent the underlying legal logic in modular, bite-size pieces.
 A question or a bit of logic that an author writes for one interview can be packaged and reused in other interviews.

 {% highlight yaml %}
 metadata: